Starting a WISP: 7 Tips to Help You Grow

 “Often we are so concerned about what makes us great, that we forget about what makes us weak.
 The weak parts are going to hamper your growth and keep you from gaining traction.”

 Tip #7: Recognize that the WISP Industry is Specialized

 Starting a WISP requires a lot of specialized knowledge.
-How you decide to go about acquiring this knowledge will impact your business in a variety of ways.
+How you decide to acquire this knowledge will impact your business in a variety of ways.

-Do not underestimate the amount of specialized, technical knowledge that is required to operate in the WISP industry.
-Aside having the expertise to be able to physically build and manage your network, you also need the necessary know-how in order to run your business effectively.
+Don’t underestimate the amount of technical knowledge that’s required to operate in the WISP industry.
+Aside from having the expertise to physically build and manage your network, you also need to know how to run your business well.

-Indeed, the WISP community is full of owners and operators who are figuring it out as they go, just like you!
-In addition, there’s also WISPA, the Wireless Internet Service Provider Association.
+The WISP community is full of people figuring it out as they go, just like you!
+There’s also WISPA, the Wireless Internet Service Provider Association.
 WISPA is the leading voice of the fixed wireless broadband industry, providing opportunities for WISPs to learn from one another.

 So yes, the WISP industry definitely is very specialized!
-However, by making use of available resources and communities, you can work towards filling in your business’ knowledge gaps.
+By making use of available resources and communities, however, you can work toward filling in your knowledge gaps.